cbrun/cbrun.github.io/_posts/2015-11-11-eclipsecon-europe-2015.md

     <figcaption>Etienne Presenting : A graphic model is worth a thousand words</figcaption>
 </figure>

-Etienne presented talk giving a pretty good overview of what Sirius can do and how it is being used, you should probably start by having a look at the presentation [on youtube](https://www.youtube.com/watch?v=Rhd3MZ6DQ3g&list=PLy7t4z5SYNaR0yp9EQ9txQhO-JgCLJAga&index=79){:target="_blank"} if you are still wondering about what Sirius does.
+Etienne presented a talk giving a pretty good overview of what Sirius can do and how it is being used, you should probably start by having a look at the presentation [on youtube](https://www.youtube.com/watch?v=Rhd3MZ6DQ3g&list=PLy7t4z5SYNaR0yp9EQ9txQhO-JgCLJAga&index=79){:target="_blank"} if you are still wondering about when this technology helps.

 <figure>
     <a href="{{ site.url }}/images/blog/breathlife.png"><img src="{{ site.url }}/images/blog/breathlife.png"></a>